Spencer1O1/dep-crusher/README.md

 impl PartialEq for MyStruct {
     fn eq(&self, other: &Self) -> bool {
-        // Check equality with, for example, and ID
+        // Check equality with, for example, an ID
     }
 }